 While it is possible to grant a patent to a competitor who implements your invention, you must be sure that the claim scope is broad enough to protect the technology.
 Otherwise, you will risk wasting valuable time in the patent office.
 This is why it is important to know the scope of your patent claims and the financial returns that can be realized from exploitation.
 The commercial value of a patent depends on the ability of the innovating firm to exploit the invention and the extent of its scope.

 One of the most common ways to limit the scope of a patent is through continuation practice.
 The written description requirement is an example of how continuation applications can restrict the scope of a patent.
 In many cases, continuation applications are used to change patent claims, and some judges have argued that this is the proper role of a continuation application.
 If the patent is not wide enough, the applicant may not be able to rely on the doctrine of equivalents.

-When evaluating a patent for infringement, you must first determine if the claimed invention actually infringes the patent.
+When evaluating patent infringement, you must first determine if the claimed invention actually infringes the patent.
 Many times, the drawings or specification are broader than the actual patent claim.
 This means that you may have to narrow the claims during the examination process.
 For example, a drawing may show the entire product, but the patentee may have changed the claims to exclude the product from their patented invention.

 One way to limit the scope of an accused process or device is by applying the doctrine of equivalents, which imposes a lower standard on infringement than literal infringement.
 This doctrine requires a substantial similarity between the accused device or process and the claimed invention.
 The accused device or process cannot simply read on prior art, nor can it recapture a patentee’s costs.
 The prosecution history estoppel and prior art are also considered in evaluating the scope of the claimed invention.